 Attainment Gaps: 2018

-- Disadvantaged students' progress (+0.13) exceeds the national average for all students(0) and is inline with the national non-disadvantaged figure (+0.13).
+- Disadvantaged students' progress (+0.14) exceeds the national average for all students(0) and exceeds the national non-disadvantaged figure (+0.13).

 - Disadvantaged students' attainment is above national non-disadvantaged(GCSE En/Ma Ecclesbourne: 92%, National: 71%).